praw-dev/praw/docs/pages/reply_bot.rst

 .. code-block:: python

     ids=[]
-    for thread in subreddit:
+    for submission in subreddit:
-        ids.append(thread.id)
+        ids.append(submission.id)

-Once we have the ids, we can create a submission object for each thread, and extract/store the titles.
+Once we have the ids, we can create a submission object for each submission, and extract/store the titles.

 .. code-block:: python

     for id_number in ids:
-        thread = r.submission(id=id_number)
+        submission = r.submission(id=id_number)
-        title = thread.title.lower()
+        title = submission.title.lower()

 Step 2: Analyze the Titles
 --------------------------

-Now that we have the titles of the threads in the "new" feed of /r/AskReddit, it's time to see if they contain a simple question in them.
+Now that we have the titles of the submissions in the "new" feed of /r/AskReddit, it's time to see if they contain a simple question in them.

 This might mean that they contain strings like: